 Partnerships and teams

 But there are also other structural reasons why sports betting is taking hold in New Jersey to such an extent.
 New Jersey is home to a number of popular sports teams, and there are signs that these might bring their fan bases with them to the sports betting industry, as a ready-made market.
 A firm from Australia, for example, recently confirmed that it would work alongside the New Jersey Devils ice hockey team to provide wagering options inside Newark’s Prudential Center stadium.
-And this isn’t the first time that the Devils have made such a decision – in the past, they’ve also paired up with companies such as FanDuel and Unibet.
+This isn’t the first time that the Devils have made such a decision in the past, they have also paired up with companies such as FanDuel and Unibet.
 As sports betting grows in popularity, joint ventures such as these are only likely to rise.

-Those who have kept a close eye on New Jersey’s rise as a sports betting hub have probably asked themselves this key question from time to time: will the state’s position as the country’s leading betting hub be assailed in the coming years?
+Those who have kept a close eye on New Jersey’s rise as a sports betting hub they probably asked themselves this key question from time to time: will the state’s position as the country’s leading betting hub be assailed in the coming years?
 There’s no way to tell the future, but some have suggested that New Jersey is vulnerable, particularly to states such as Pennsylvania, which has already shown signs of success.

 With sports betting now firmly in focus in the US, it’s prudent to think about whether New Jersey is likely to remain in the spot it currently holds at the top of the gambling tree.
 The signs for the state are good: with so much revenue coming in and so many opportunities for partnerships, it’s likely that the state will remain a national example of best practice.